forever7ds/simple-mailbox-JAVA-Swing-/README.md

 # simple-mailbox-JAVA-Swing-
 A simple mailbox created by JAVA swing.
-It can send, receive, check mails.
+It can send, receive, check mails as long as you have give it license to have an access to your mail address.
+More over it can send attachment and download attachment as well.
+It uses java8 and eclipse to complete.
+And we use exe4j to provide a exe file to test.